liferay/clay/clayui.com/content/docs/get-started/using-clay-in-jsps.md

 ## Setting up your module

-To use the Clay taglib in your apps, add the following to your module:
+To use Clay components in your JSP apps, add the following to your module:

 ### Gradle